mwitkow/xiaomi-humidifier-water-sensor-digispark/README.md

 ![Sensor linearization](pics/sensor-lin.png)

 ### Compiling
-You need the CapacitiveSensor libary - just install it in Arduino.
+You need the CapacitiveSensor libary - just install it in Arduino IDE.
 Also grab and install the SendOnlySoftwareSerial library here: https://github.com/nickgammon/SendOnlySoftwareSerial

 ## Step by step guide